nfdi4plants/nfdi4plants.github.io/src/content/docs/datahub.md

 todo:
 ---

 The DataPLANT [DataHUB][DataHUB] is the platform where several strings of DataPLANT's [research data management][KB-RDM] run together.
 Here you can upload your research data as an annotated research context ([ARC][KB-ARC]), to document its changes (via [git][KB-git]-based version control) and [share][KB-DataSharing] it with collaborators.
 [Metadata][KB-Metadata] associated with your ARC feeds into the metadata registry to make your research findable.
-From there, you can analyse your data using external workflows, publish it to specific [data repositories][KB-Repositories] or [data publications][KB-DataPublications].
+From there, you can analyse your data using external workflows, publish it to specific [data repositories][KB-Repositories] or [data publications][KB-datapublications].
 <!-- TODO_ link to wms -->

 ## Data management: DataHUB In-and-out